b2b SaaS pricing models

 This is the simplest of pricing models, charging one price for a single service that has the same features with no add-on options.
 Flat-rate pricing works best in the SaaS business with basic solutions for their B2B customers.

 It is also effective in narrow markets with few or no competitors.
 It is the simplest to administer, both for users (limited choice and transparency) and for your SaaS company (simple pricing and invoicing processes).
-Basecamp, for example, is a SaaS company that uses flare-rate pricing; customers can have full access to all their platform features for $99 per month.
+Basecamp, for example, is a SaaS company that uses flat-rate pricing; customers can have full access to all their platform features for $99 per month.

 4. Usage-Based Pricing